 - Settings for your app (e.g. exchange rate, language, etc.)

 The app is pretty similar to the one TREZOR uses although it has a sleeker design.

-The Ledger Nano S can also use existing Bitcoin wallets instead of the current chrome app interface.
+The Ledger Nano S can also use existing Bitcoin wallets instead of the current chrome extension interface.
 Such wallets include MyCellium, Electrum, Bitgo, GreenBits, Copay and MyEtherWallet.

 Here’s a complete review of how the device works done by BTC Sessions on YouTube:

 The Ledger Nano S includes Bitcoin, Litecoin, Ethereum and Ethereum Classic companion apps, and other blockchain-based cryptocurrencies.
 Here are the current altcoins supported:

 - Zcash (z-addresses are not supported)

 You can send and receive payments, check your accounts and manage multiple addresses for each currency from the same device.

 TREZOR on the other hand recently announced that they have partnered with MyEtherWallet to support Ethereum on their device as well.
 Other currencies supported through TREZOR are Dash, Zcash and Litecoin (via Electrum LTC).